philipp-lampert/mymandible/README.md

 # mymandible
-This is the code powering the mymandible.com project.
+This is the code for the mymandible.com project.
 Still under active development!